bakryabdalsalam/requirement-analysis/README.md

 Use Case Diagrams visually represent the interactions between system actors and use cases.
 They provide a clear understanding of system functionality and user interactions.

 ![Use Case Diagram](alx-booking-uc.png)

+## Acceptance Criteria

+Acceptance Criteria define the conditions that a feature must meet to be accepted by stakeholders.
+They ensure that the developed system aligns with user and business needs.

+**Example for the Checkout Feature in the Booking Management System:**
+- The user must be able to review their booking details before confirming.
+- The payment gateway must support Visa, MasterCard, and PayPal.
+- A confirmation email is sent to the user upon successful payment.